RaoulA123/UFO/README.md

 + 3. It's important that input data not be case sensitive. for instance if state is CA instead of ca, there is no output.
 That's incorrect and misleading and finally

-+ 4. going to to the credibility topic on point #1, i would have the website linked to local newspaper ( API).This would further add credibility to all information reported, which the website is relaying.
++ 4. Going back to the credibility topic on point #1, I would have the website linked to local newspapeSr via API.This would further add credibility to all information reported by others and which the website is relaying.

-The following lead to the webpage. http://127.0.0.1:5500/web/index.html
+The following leads to the webpage. http://127.0.0.1:5500/web/index.html